 3. How long does the program take?

 The length of the program may vary for each student depending on course load and thesis work.
-Students attending full-time each semester may complete the program in as little as two years.
+Students taking 2 courses per semester may complete the program in as little as two years.

 4. Do you offer any financial assistance?